Glenn Dorsey

-Glenn Jamon Dorsey (born August 1, 1985) is a former American football nose tackle.
-He played college football for Louisiana State University (LSU), received All-America honors twice, and was recognized as the top college defensive player of the 2007 season.
-He was drafted by the Kansas City Chiefs with the fifth overall pick in the 2008 NFL draft, and has played for the San Francisco 49ers later in his career as well.
+Glenn Jamon Dorsey (born August 1, 1985) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the LSU Tigers, receiving All-American honors twice and earning recognition as the top college defensive player of the 2007 season.
+He was selected by the Kansas City Chiefs with the fifth overall pick in the 2008 NFL draft, and played for the San Francisco 49ers later in his career as well.

-Early years
+Early life

-Dorsey was born in Gonzales, Louisiana.
+Dorsey was raised in Gonzales, Louisiana.
 He attended East Ascension High School in Gonzales, where he was rated among the nation's top defensive linemen and one of the top three prospects in the state.
 He was named Louisiana’s 4A Defensive Player of the Year and a first-team 4A all-state selection.
 During his junior year, Dorsey had more than 100 tackles, and 12 sacks.
 As a senior, he missed three games due to an ankle injury, and finished the season with 43 tackles, two sacks and one forced fumble.

 Considered a four-star recruit by Rivals.com, Dorsey was listed as the No. 5 defensive tackle prospect in the nation in 2004.
 Dorsey committed to Louisiana State on the eve of his junior season.